 The tour operator will call you within 48 hours of your selected date and time to arrange your pick-up.
 There are multiple pick-up locations.

-Please be ready at the arranged pick-up time and show your smartphone ticket to your guide.
+Please arrive at the arranged pick-up time and show your smartphone ticket to your guide.

-If you don’t use the pick-up service, you can meet the group directly at the car parking lot on John Wesley Dobbs Ave.
+You can meet the group directly at the John Wesley Dobbs Ave car parking lot if you don’t use the pick-up service.
 Please arrive at least 10 minutes before your selected time slot.

 This tour is a small group tour limited to only six participants.

 The tour includes both driving and walking.
 Make sure you’re wearing comfortable footwear.